In this post I’m going to walk through a Powerful Problem-Solving System I have used to…

 PROBLEMS standing in the way:

 - Small list.
 In the Internet Marketing world, it’s difficult to have huge product launches without a large email list.
 Unfortunately, Lauren's email list is very small.

 - No time!
 Her schedule every day is already maxed out.
 She doesn't have more than an hour or two to work on a new project.

 - Motivation.
-While Lauren wants to earn a million dollars, sometimes she gets lazy and doesn’t feel like doing the work required to get it.
+While Lauren wants to earn a million dollars, sometimes she doesn't feel like doing the work required to get it.

 Now for her ASSETS.
 What are the things working for Lauren?